Ferrero and Nutella, Pride of Alba

 View of the town of Alba with the Ferrero plant in the bacground

-How the town of Alba benefited
+How the Town of Alba Benefited

 In a time when many farmers would consider leaving behind their farms and moving to Turin, aspiring to a full-time job at FIAT’s assembly line, Ferrero was a local source of employment.

-New positions opened in the chocolate factory and in the office.
+New positions opened in the chocolate factory and the office.
 Moreover, an entire collateral economy gravitated around Ferrero, including new rural activities related to hazelnut crops.

 Ferrero buses bringing workers to the factory.
 Credits ferrero.it